elasticio/api-docs/source/includes/_contracts.md

 ### Payload Parameters
 Parameter        | Required  | Description
 ---------        | --------- | -----------
-type             | yes       | A value should be "contract-invite". attributes.roles[]  | no       | To get all available roles, please execute the "Get the Contract's roles" endpoint. **Note:** The very first member of a contract must have `owner` role. attributes.workspace_id | no | The id of the corresponding Workspace.
+id             | yes       | Invitation ID.
+Should be the same as specified in the `INVITE_ID` URL parameter. type             | yes       | A value should be "contract-invite". attributes.roles[]  | no       | To get all available roles, please execute the "Get the Contract's roles" endpoint. **Note:** The very first member of a contract must have `owner` role. attributes.workspace_id | no | The id of the corresponding Workspace.